Gender Scholar Level 1 certification in Rapid Gender Analysis (2021)

 - In this course, you will discover that there are many other ways to receive feedback.

-Consider that the ways that are least familiar to you may in fact be the most effective, once you get used to them.
+- The ways that are least familiar to you may in fact be the most effective, once you get used to them.

 Here are some examples: